|Home About Contact|

 The Plan in the Hierarchy

-The organization's risk management plan occupies one of the central layers of the inspirational-and-aspirational hierarchy.
+The organization's risk management plan occupies one of the central layers of the aspirational-transactional hierarchy.

 Fig. Risk-based decision making is at the heart of asset management and this requires mindful consideration of the relationship between the probability of failure (PoF) and the consequences of failure (CoF).
 The complexities of these correlations can sometimes be captured on a risk matrix.